Worldwide Guide to Women in Leadership

 2003-06 Minister for Policing, Security and Community Safety Hazel Blaers, United Kingdom of Great Britain

 Had overall responsibility for reducing crime and the fear of crime, police policy and police reform, community safety and anti-social behaviour, Crime and Disorder Reduction Partnerships and the Street Crime Initiative.
 She provided support to the Home Secretary on counter-terrorism and resilience.
 She was Parliamentary Under-Secretary of State of Health 2001-03.
-Labour Chair 2006-07 and Secretary of Communities and Local Government since 2007. (b.
+Labour Chair 2006-07 and Secretary of Communities and Local Government 2007-09. (b.
 1956-)

 2004-05 Minister in charge of Internal Security and Local Liberties Marie-José Roig, France